mulaerp/enterprise-resource-planning/docs/phases/COMPILATION_STATUS.md

 # Compilation Status Report

 **Date:** January 19, 2025
-**Status:** ⚠️ Lombok Configuration Issue
+**Status:** ✅ RESOLVED - Successfully Compiling with Java 21

 ---

 ## Summary

-Phase 6 implementation is **100% complete** with all code written correctly.
-However, there's a **Lombok annotation processing issue** in the Maven build that's preventing compilation.
-This is a build configuration issue, not a code issue.
+Phase 6 implementation is **100% complete** and the backend **compiles successfully**!
+The compilation issues have been resolved by:
+1. Upgrading to Spring Boot 3.4.0
+2. Using Java 21 (LTS) instead of Java 24
+3. Fixing all type conversion errors (UUID→String, LocalDateTime→LocalDate)
+4. Updating Spring Security 6.4 API usage

 ---